justingamble/nfl_rushing/README.md

     ```

 #### File download
 - The download functionality is implemented using a Phoenix endpoint.
 Once the download is complete, a message is sent to Phoenix PubSub.
-The Phoenix Liveview application consumes the Phoenix PubSub message and displays a flash message to the user.
+The Phoenix Liveview application consumes the Phoenix PubSub message
+and displays a flash message to the user.
 - The file being downloaded is streamed from the database to the user.
 In particular, the data is not first written to a file on the web server.
-The advantage of this approach is there is no need to subsequently cleanup the temporary files.
+The advantage of this approach is there is no need to subsequently
+cleanup the temporary files.

 #### Scaling to support 10K players
-- As mentioned in the File download section, the download functionality is implemented using streaming.
+- As mentioned in the File download section, the download functionality i
+s implemented using streaming.
 As the data is queried from the database, it is uploaded to the user.
 The data is not all queried up-front, which means the download process
 should start right away - even for larger datasets.
 - Pagination was added to avoid displaying all the records on a
 single page.
 This reduces load time.
-The pagination dropbox currently contains choices for 5, 10, 15, or 20 records/page.
-These can be changed to other sizes, if needed.
+The pagination dropbox currently
+contains choices for 5, 10, 15, or 20 records/page.
+These can be changed
+to other sizes, if needed.
 - A PostgreSQL database is used to store and query the player records.
 Databases are designed to handle large data sets.
 - When the user presses the filter button, or changes the sorting
 column, a "loading" icon is displayed.
 For larger datasets this
 provides immediate feedback to the user, while the data is being loaded.